Kent State University at Stark Theatre

 Jillian Dailey: Crew

 Jillian began her theatrical training at Lake Center Christian High School where she was involved in all the musicals and plays during her four years there.
 This included leading roles in Seussical and Little Women.
-She is a sophomore at Kent State Stark, where she has performed in Anton in Show Business and Plumfield, Iraq, was the costume design assistant for I Love You Because, Evil Dead: The Musical and Voices from Hurt Street and a member of the crew for The Maiden's Prayer.
+She is a sophomore at Kent State Stark, where she has performed in Anton in Show Business and Plumfield, Iraq, was the costume design assistant for I Love You Because, Evil Dead: The Musical and Voices from Hurt Street, a member of the crew for The Maiden's Prayer, and was a member of the writing ensemble for Voices from Hurt Street.

 Caitlin Roberts: Crew

 Caitlin is a sophomore at Kent State Stark and is pursuing degrees in music education and theatre.
 Previous theatre experience includes acting in Lil Abner, Anything Goes and Oklahoma.
 Cait is a graduate of Northwest High School, and is involved in worship at her church and working on youth drama there.
-At Kent State Stark, Caitlin was a crew member for I Love You Because and The Maiden's Prayer, scenic/lighting design assistant for Buried Child, assistant stage manager for Plumfield, Iraq, and the makeup/special effects design assistant for Evil Dead: The Musical and Voices from Hurt Street, and acted multiple roles in Anton in Show Business.
+At Kent State Stark, Caitlin was a crew member for I Love You Because and The Maiden's Prayer, scenic/lighting design assistant for Buried Child, assistant stage manager for Plumfield, Iraq, and the makeup/special effects design assistant for Evil Dead: The Musical and Voices from Hurt Street, acted multiple roles in Anton in Show Business, and was a member of the writing ensemble in Voices from Hurt Street.

 James McKeon: Crew